procore/documentation/api_essentials/api_security_overview.md

 There are two types of tokens to consider in the context of OAuth 2.0 - _access tokens_ and _refresh tokens_.
 An access token is passed in with an API request and lets the Procore API server know who the logged in user is that is making the request and allows an application to take action on their behalf (using the same permissions the user has in the Procore web application).
-An access token lasts for two hours, after which it ceases to function.
+An access token lasts for 1.5 hours, after which it ceases to function.
 A refresh token is used to request a new access token after the existing one expires.
 The refresh token lasts indefinitely until it is consumed by a request for a new access token (at which point a new refresh token is generated).